- Country or region

 - Under the EU’s Multiannual Financial Framework for the period 2021-2027, the EU will adopt a broad new financial cooperation instrument: the Neighbourhood, Development and International Cooperation Instrument (NDICI).
-The NDICI will be the basis of future EU-Algeria cooperation.
+The NDICI is the basis of EU-Algeria cooperation.

-- More information on EU support is available from the Directorate-General for Neighbourhood and Enlargement Negotiations
+- More information on EU support is available from the Directorate-General for the European Neighbourhood Policy and Enlargement Negotiations (DG NEAR).

 Algeria in the Southern Neighbourhood